-Tremors are one of the major symptoms of Parkinson’s disease (PD) for many people living with the condition.
+Tremors are among the major symptoms of Parkinson’s disease for many people living with the condition.
 They can affect either side of the body, impacting arms and hands as well as the head and torso.
-Tremors can be frustrating to live with, especially when accompanied by other symptoms of PD like slowness, freezing, and loss of balance.
+Tremors can be frustrating to live with, especially when accompanied by other symptoms of Parkinson’s like slowness, freezing, and loss of balance.

-If you have PD, it’s important to understand the different types of tremors and treatments, as well as how tremors caused by Parkinson’s are different from tremors caused by other conditions.
+If you have Parkinson’s disease, it’s important to understand the different types of tremors and treatments, as well as how tremors caused by Parkinson’s are different from tremors caused by other conditions.

 Everyone has some amount of tremor.
 Physiologic tremors are common, barely noticeable amounts of shakiness that worsen when people are stressed, anxious, or have had too much caffeine.
 As long as the tremors are not significant and do not affect your day-to-day activities, they may be completely normal.

 Even tremors that are not normal are not always caused by Parkinson’s.
 They can be caused by a range of other conditions, which together are known as movement disorders.

 Almost all tremors are either considered action tremors or resting tremors.
 Action tremors (also known as kinetic, postural, or intention tremors) are tremors that happen the most when you contract a muscle or try to hold a certain position.